contourdesign/ml-auto/README.md

-# using my python environment 'lazypredict'
+# use python environment 'lazypredict'

-# Demo
+# Directions:

-Launch the web app:

 ### Create conda environment
 Firstly, we will create a conda environment called *lazypredict*
 ```